wrdsb/wordpress-theme/README.md

 wordpress-theme
 ===

+## About This Software

-Official WordPress theme for the WRDSB.
+This WordPress Theme is the Official WordPress theme for the WRDSB.
----

-> This WordPress Theme is used for all WRDSB Websites using WordPress.
+It is used for all WRDSB Websites using WordPress.
 All websites refer to this instance of the Theme (it is the cardinal copy).

+## Report issues

 Public comments and issues are welcome in the issue queue!
 * https://github.com/wrdsb/wordpress-theme/issues

-***
+## Documentation

-> Documentation and credentials for editing, upgrading, and deploying
-> the WRDSB WordPress Theme within the WRDSB Networks are available
-> in the Software Development Handbook.
+Documentation and credentials for editing, upgrading, and deploying the WRDSB WordPress Theme within the WRDSB Networks are available in the Software Development Handbook.

+## Installation and Upgrading

 Information on how to install a theme into WordPress can be found at
 * http://codex.wordpress.org/Using_Themes